On the Morrison-Kawamata dream space and its applications: Foundations on Morrison-Kawamata dream spaces

 \subsection{Shokurov polytopes of minimal models}

-Many properties of Calabi-Yau fiber spaces can be extended to MKD fiber spaces with minor modifications.
 As a cornerstone for later applications, we establish the following result concerning Shokurov polytopes (that is, the chamber decomposition of minimal models).
 Results of this type for ordinary log pairs were established in \cite{Sho96, Cho08, SC11}.
 The proof of Theorem \ref{thm: Shokurov poly for minimal models} combines \cite[Theorems~2.4 and~2.6]{LZ25} with a simplification of the argument given in \cite[Theorem~2.4]{HPX24}.
 The proof follows the ideas of \cite[Lemma~7.1]{BCHM10}.

 We first prepare several auxiliary lemmas.